-- Blend tomatoes, half of onions, celery, and green pepper in blender to desired level of chunkiness.
-We like our sauce fairly smooth, so we blend ours for a good long while on Chop.
+- Blend tomatoes celery, green peppers, and half of onions in a blender to desired level of chunkiness.
+We like ours pretty smooth and so blend it for a good long while on the chop setting.

 - Transfer blended vegetables to a very large pot (at least 8 quarts).
-Add spices, tomato paste, mushrooms, and remaining onions.
-Cook for 3 hours, or until desired consistency is reached.
+Add spices, tomato paste, mushrooms, and remaining onions and cook for 3 hours or until desired consistency is reached.

 - Remove bay leaves.